List of The Howard Stern Show staff: Fred Norris

 Of the show's staff, Stern met Norris first, in 1979, when the two worked as disc jockeys at WCCC in Hartford, Connecticut.
 Norris worked the overnight shift, after which Stern hosted the morning show.
 Although Stern left shortly afterwards, Norris stayed at WCCC until joining Stern and Quivers at Washington, D.C.'s WWDC in 1981.
 The "Earth Dog Fred" nickname originated in Washington, as Norris replaced an engineer nicknamed "Earth Dog Brent."

-Norris is married to Allison (née Furman) and they have one daughter, Tess.

 Norris' current role on the show is to provide sound effects, organize and direct commercials and live reads, and perform writing duties.
 Norris also provides impersonations of show regulars, celebrities and others.

 Outside the studio

 These are the behind-the-scenes personnel, although, in the Stern world, many of these staff members appear on air.

 Steve Brandano

 Brandano, previously known as "Steve The Intern," answers Stern's phones, is a contributor on The Wrap-Up Show, and was formerly the host of the Thursday night intern show.